makrai/notes/schick21-cloze-few-shot-classif-nli.md

 ## In-Domain Pretraining

-* P ET makes use of the additional unlabeled dataset D. Thus, at least some of
+* PET makes use of the additional unlabeled dataset D. Thus, at least some of
 * we simply further pretrain RoBERTa on in-domain data,
   * a common technique for improving text classification accuracy (eg Howard and Ruder, 2018; Sun+ 2019).
 As language model pretraining is expensive in terms of GPU usage, we do so only for the Yelp dataset
-* Figure 5 shows results of supervised learning and P ET with/out indomain pret
+* Figure 5 shows results of supervised learning and PET with/out indomain pret
-  * pretraining does indeed improve accuracy for supervised training, the supervised model still clearly performs worse than P ET , showing that the success of our method is not simply due to the usage of additional unlabeled data
+  * pretraining does indeed improve accuracy for supervised training, the supervised model still clearly performs worse than PET , showing that the success of our method is not simply due to the usage of additional unlabeled data
-  * in-domain pretraining is also helpful for P ET , indicating that P ET leverages unlabeled data in a way that is clearly different from standard masked language model pretraining
+  * in-domain pretraining is also helpful for PET , indicating that PET leverages unlabeled data in a way that is clearly different from standard masked language model pretraining